 Magh Mela is held on this day at holy Prayag in Allahabad, annually.
 On this day, Tawa (flat frying pan) is not used for preparing Roti or chapati.

-People eat Dahi-Chuda(curds and Pohe)Til- gur Laddu, Dal- bati, Kheer-Puri in the evening, Chhachh and Khichadi-ghee (black gram and rice) at noon in Bihar, Haryana, Uttar Pradesh and Rajasthan.
+People eat Dahi-Chura (curds and Pohe), Til- Gur Laddu, Dal- Bati, Kheer-Puri in the evening, Chhachh and Khichadi-ghee at noon in Bihar, Haryana, Uttar Pradesh, and Rajasthan.

-People in Panjab sing and dance (Bhangra) enjoy Kheer, Sarson ka Sag with Makki ki Roti and Til- gur Sweets.
+People in Panjab sing and dance (Bhangra) and enjoy Kheer, Sarson ka Sag with Makki ki Roti and Til- Gur Sweets.
 This festival is also known as Sankrant.

-Andhra Pradesh, Telangana and Karnataka people, celebrate it as Sankranthi.
+Andhra Pradesh, Telangana, and Karnataka people celebrate it as Sankranthi.

-This tradition gives it ‘Pongal’ name itself.
-As the rice boils over and bubbles out of the pot, people start shouting Ponggalo Ponggal and blow the conch.
-It is a custom to announce traditionally that this would be a good year with the blessings from God.
+This tradition gives its the ‘Pongal’ name itself.
+As the rice boils over and bubbles out of the pot, people start shouting Ponggalo Ponggal and blowing the conch.

 This Payasam is served to all the people in the house as Prasadam.

-Makar Sankranti in Kerala
+Makar Sankranti or Makaravilakku in Kerala:

-Different varieties of food and delicious sweets, in generous quantities are prepared, served and distributed.
+Different varieties of food and delicious sweets, in generous quantities, are prepared, served, and distributed.

 Makar Sankranti in Maharashtra and Goa

-They dress up in new clothes and ornaments, perform Puja in temples, visit their friends and relatives to distribute and exchange sweets and gifts with them.
+They dress up in new clothes and ornaments, perform Puja in temples, and visit their friends and relatives to distribute and exchange sweets and gifts with them.

-Makar Sankranti is the period between the Makar Sankranti and Kark Sankranti, celebrated in Gujarat and other parts of western India known as the festival Uttarayan.
+People celebrate the festival Makar Sankranti, in Gujarat and other parts of western India as the festival Uttarayan.

-Uttarayan is one of the most significant festivals of Gujarat.
+Uttarayan is one of the most significant festivals in Gujarat.
 Colorful kites are sold in the shops.